plone/training/docs/customizing-volto-light-theme/question-answer.md

 # Questions and Answers

-This chapter collects the questions that come up most often while working through the training, together with the answers you would otherwise have to dig out of the source.
+This chapter collects the questions that come up most often while working through the training.
+Each answer is short, and links to the section that explains it in full.

 ## Setup